You don't need to break the bank to get a decent kids bike - here's our pick of the bestRead More

 Islabikes Cnoc 16 (RRP £290)

 Islabikes are the original quality kids bike manufacturers.
 When you buy an Islabikes product you're buying over a decade of obsessive attention to detail from a company who are synonymous with creating bikes designed for children.
 The Cnoc 16 has everything you want from a first bike in terms of child sized components, longevity and light weight (6.1kg with pedals).
 It also has stunning looks and the brand reputation to back it up.
 Mudguards, off-road tyres and a kickstand are available as additional options either at time of purchase or later.
+We've reviewed a number of Islabikes over the years and have never failed to be impressed at the quality and attention to detail of these bikes.

 You'll notice that unlike many of its competitors the Cnoc 16 has a chain guard, to protect clothes and fingers from the greasy chain - we all know how inquisitive a 4 year old can be!